-The Journey programs are an essential part of the Kairos ministry.
-They provide a 'safe place' for the Kairos graduates to belong to community and receive wider support and encouragement, so not to feel alone.
-These are scheduled with the Centre to occur at regular times (weekly, fortnightly or monthly) and typically last two to three hours.
-They are open to any graduate of a Short Course.
-Graduates are encouraged to invite a limited number of guests with a view to those invitees being part of a future Short Course.
+The Journey Program is an essential part of the Kairos ministry.
+It provides a 'safe place' for the Kairos graduates to belong to community and receive wider support and encouragement, so not to feel alone.
+It is scheduled with the Centre to occur at regular times (weekly, fortnightly or monthly) and typically lasts two to three hours.
+It is open to any graduate of a Short Course.
+Graduates are encouraged to invite a limited number of non-graduates with a view to those invitees being part of a future Short Course.
 A number of volunteers who have been cleared and approved by the Centre attend the Journey Program.